 2½ tablespoons white wine or reduced-sodium chicken broth

-1½ tablespoons freshly lemon juice
+1½ tablespoons fresh lemon juice

 2 teaspoons Parmesan cheese, grated

-1. Prepare the zoodles, see prep tip below.
-Place zoodles in a microwave-safe bowl and cook in microwave for about 2 minutes, until softened.
+1. Prepare zoodles, see prep tip below.
+Place zoodles in a microwave-safe bowl and cook in the microwave for about 2 minutes, until softened.